Share this resource or email it to a friend!

 - Items that can entangle pets or be swallowed (threads, ribbons, dental floss, string, yarn, paper clips, shoelaces, needles, buttons, coins, rubber bands, hair ties/clips, jewelry, batteries) may cause an intestinal obstruction and require emergency surgery to save your pet.

-Know the signs of poisoning in case your kitten gets into something dangerous:
+Know the symptoms of poisoning in case your kitten gets into something dangerous, These are some of the symptoms of poisoning:

 - Drooling, pawing at the mouth